COLLEGE OF BEHAVIORAL AND SOCIAL SCIENCES (BSOS)2141 Tydings Hall, 301-405-1679

 Approved Student Societies and Professional Organizations

 Students who major in the Behavioral and Social Sciences have a wide range of interests.
-The following is a list of student organizations in the disciplines and fields of the Behavioral and Social Sciences:
+Students who are interested in student organizations in the disciplines and fields of the Behavioral and Social Sciences should consult with departmental websites for approved student organizations: http://bsosundergrad.umd.edu .

-For more information about these student organizations or starting a new student group, please contact the Office of Campus Programs, Adele H. Stamp Student Union, 301-314-7174.
+For more information about these student organizations or starting a new student group, please contact the Office of Campus Programs, Adele H. Stamp Student Union, 301-314-7174 or http://orgsync.umd.edu .

 The college offers scholarship opportunities to current students on a competitive basis.
 Each scholarship has eligibility criteria.
 Scholarship information and applications are available on the scholarships page on the BSOS website: http://bsosundergrad.umd.edu/opportunities/scholarships .